Peacock Bass Definition

 The illustration shows the color and pattern variants as they change from one pattern to another in the four stages defined by the project.
-Column B shows the ovaries for the each of the stages.
-As a fish changes from the speckled (paca) to the 3-barred (açu) form, the ovaries enlarge, becoming thicker and fuller in preparation for spawning.
+Column B shows the corresponding ovaries for the each of the stages.
+As an individual fish changes from the speckled (paca) to the 3-barred (açu) form, the ovaries enlarge, becoming thicker and fuller in preparation for spawning.
 By stage 4, they are large and distended.
 Column C shows photomicrographs of the contents of the ovaries themselves, taken under the microscope.
 In the speckled stage, immature precursors to eggs (called oocytes) are visible.
 As a fish progresses through the stages, eggs begin to form and become mature.
 By stage 2, they begin to show nuclei (containing genetic material).
 In stage 3, the eggs begin to fill with the yolk that will provide the fry’s first food.
 The eggs in stage 4 are large and fully mature and ready to be deposited on a submerged spawning surface in the peacock’s large nest.
 The study precisely weighed both ovaries and testes (collectively gonads) of two hundred fish in each of the coloration stages and showed that the mathematical relationship between gonad size and coloration stage is statistically significant.
-It is the same in both males and females, as is the color change itself.
+It occurs in the same way in both males and females, as does the color change itself.